Home Studies and Post-Adoption Services

 Criminal and child abuse checks are completed on the prospective adoptive parents.
 Local state criminal checks are completed; fingerprints are cleared through the FBI and child abuse checks are completed for at least the past five years wherever the family has lived.
 If a home study is being completed for a country that is a party to the Hague Convention, child abuse checks are completed on the prospective adoptive parents for each place they have resided since turning 18 years of age.
 This is easily done for a family that has moved rarely or not at all, but can be a bit daunting to a military family or similar family with history of many moves.
 A home study can generally be completed in two to four months.
 The home study always takes at least as long as it takes for your FBI fingerprints results to come back from DC, but generally if a family is highly motivated to get paperwork in it can be accomplished in a shorter period and the family that takes more time over paperwork can see the process stretch out longer.
 All home studies require time to think about and process the information that has been given.
 You can think of it in terms of your worker constantly researching and completing a term paper on your life.

-For more information and to speak to a social worker licensed in UT, WA or FL please click here.
+For more information and to speak to a social worker licensed in Florida, Louisiana, Massachusetts, Texas, Utah, and Washington State please click here.

 For more information on the paperwork and process including fees click here.
-Please view our financial agreement, as well as all of our agency documents by clicking here to receive information on the agency contract, financial agreements and statistical information on: the number of adoption placements per year for the prior 3 calendar years, the number of placements that remain intact, the number of families who apply to adopt each year, and the number of waiting children eligible for adoption.
+To review our financial agreement, including our agency documents, or the number of adoption placements per year for the prior 3 calendar years, the number of placements that remain intact, the number of families who apply to adopt each year, and the number of waiting children eligible for adoption.click here.